-They’re the little disc-shaped devices on our walls and ceilings that let us rest easy, knowing that we'll be alerted in time should fire or smoke put us in danger.
-But even though they tend to look similar and are all built with the same purpose in mind, smoke detectors can work in several different ways.
-Different smoke detection technologies are suited to different types of fires and smoke densities, and it's best to be aware of the variations so you can make the smartest choices possible when protecting your home and family with smoke alarms.
+Odds are we've all got a little disc-shaped device in our homes that lets us rest easy…no, I'm not talking about your Roomba.
+I'm talking about the smoke alarms that tell us we'll be alerted in time should fire or fumes put us in danger.
+But even though they tend to look similar and are all built with the same purpose in mind, different smoke detectors actually work in several different ways.
+Detection technologies are tailored to different types of fires and smoke densities, and it's best to be aware of the variations so you can make the smartest choices possible when protecting your home and family.

 The vast majority of residential smoke alarms fall into one of two different categories: ionization and photoelectric.
-Let's take a look at the inner workings of each type to learn exactly how they’re triggered when smoke is in the air, and which types of smoke and fire they’re best at detecting.
+Let's take a look at the inner workings of each type to learn exactly which one will suit your needs as a person who doesn’t want to die in a blazing inferno.

-Ionization: Equipped with ventilated ionization chambers that consist of two battery-charged metal plates (one positive, the other negative) and a trace amount of the element americium-241 (which acts as a source of radiation), ionization smoke alarms work by ionizing air's nitrogen and oxygen atoms to detect harmful smoke in indoor environments.
+Long and Complicated Explanation: Equipped with ventilated ionization chambers that consist of two battery-charged metal plates (one positive, the other negative) and a trace amount of the element americium-241 (which acts as a source of radiation as well as being the most patriotic of the elements), these alarms work by ionizing air's nitrogen and oxygen atoms to detect harmful smoke in indoor environments.

-As the electrons and ions move toward their respective plates, the smoke detector’s electronics are aware of the slight electrical current that their movement produces.
+As the electrons and ions move toward their respective plates, the device's electronics are aware of the slight electrical current that their movement produces.
 When smoke particles enter an ionization chamber, they attach themselves to and absorb the ions, neutralizing them and disrupting the electrical current.
-The smoke detector senses the change in current, and an alarm is sounded.
+The detector senses the change in current, and an alarm is sounded.

-Contrary to the images of danger that radioactive elements and radiation can bring to mind, ionization smoke alarms are very safe; the amount of americium-241 they contain is extremely minute (less than one milligram), and the element would have to be inhaled or ingested to do any harm.
-The radiation produced by americium-241 is made up almost exclusively of alpha rays, which are unable to penetrate a sheet of paper, much less the smoke detectors’ plastic casing.
+Contrary to the images of danger that radioactive elements and radiation can bring to mind, ionization alarms are very safe; the amount of americium-241 they contain is extremely minute (less than one milligram), and the element would have to be inhaled or ingested to do any harm.
+So don't go huffing your smoke alarms, kids.
+The radiation produced by americium-241 is made up almost exclusively of alpha rays, which are unable to penetrate a sheet of paper, much less the detector's plastic casing.

-Photoelectric: Sometimes referred to as optical smoke detectors, photoelectric smoke alarms use light-sensing technology to identify the presence ofsmoke.
-A photoelectric smoke detection system is typically made up of three main elements: a light source (either an incandescent bulb or an LED), a lens (which focuses light from the source we just mentioned into a concentrated beam), and a photo-sensor, which is usually placed at a 90° angle to the light beam.
+Long and Complicated Explanation: Sometimes referred to as optical detectors, photoelectric smoke alarms use light-sensing technology to identify the noxious fumes.
+Typically, this system is made up of three main elements: a light source (incandescent or LED), a lens (which focuses light from the source we just mentioned into a concentrated beam), and a photo-sensor, which is usually placed at a 90° angle to the light beam.